PRijnbeek/CDM-Vocab-Course/chapter1.md

 We focus first on the clinical data tables to test if you understand where you can find certain data elements.

-Suppose you have to extract all persons that have had a bypass surgical procedure during a hospital visit.
+Suppose you have to extract all males that have had a bypass surgical procedure during a hospital visit.
 Which tables should you include in your query to do that?

 `@possible_answers`
-- PROCEDURE\_OCCURENCE, PERSON
+- PROCEDURE\_OCCURRENCE, PERSON
-- VISIT\_OCCURENCE, PROCEDURE\_OCCURENCE
+- VISIT\_OCCURRENCE, PROCEDURE\_OCCURRENCE
-- PROCEDURE\_OCCURENCE, PERSON, CONCEPT
+- PROCEDURE\_OCCURRENCE, PERSON, CONCEPT
-- PROCEDURE\_OCCURENCE, PERSON, VISIT\_OCCURENCE, CONCEPT
+- PROCEDURE\_OCCURRENCE, PERSON, VISIT\_OCCURRENCE, CONCEPT

 `@hint`
-You can have a look at the CDM wiki page
+You can have a look at the CDM wiki page in the OHDSI Github page

 `@feedbacks`
+- How do you find the hospital visit and the bypass?
+- How do you extract the male?
+- How do you find the hospital visit
+- Indeed you need all these tables in you query.
 ---
 ## Variable Name Conventions